-Privilege creep is the gradual accumulation of access rights beyond what an individual needs to do his job.
-In information technology, a privilege is an identified right that a particular end user has to a particular system resource, such as a file folder.
+Privilege creep is the gradual accumulation of access rights beyond what an individual needs to do his or her job.
+In information technology, a privilege is an identified right that a particular end user has to a particular system resource, such as a file folder or virtual machine.

 Privilege creep, which is a common problem in IT organizations of all sizes, creates a two-fold security risk.
-First, an employee with excess privileges may be tempted to abuse them by accessing applications and data in an unauthorized manner.
+First, an employee with excess privileges may be tempted to use those privileges inappropriately.
 Second, if an intruder gains access to an end user's account -- and that end user has excess privileges -- the intruder will also have excess privileges.
-Either scenario can result in data loss or theft.
+Either scenario poses a risk that could result in data loss or theft.

-Privilege creep can be minimized by conducting periodic access rights reviews.
+Privilege creep can be minimized by enforcing the principle of least privilege (PoLP) and limiting permissions to the minimal level an employee needs to perform his or her job.
+Privilege creep can also be minimized by conducting periodic access rights reviews.
 This is a process in which system owners and managers confirm each employee's need to access specific roles and rights in an effort to discover and revoke excess privileges.
-An identity and access management system can facilitate a review by providing administrators with the ability to instantly view and change access rights.
+An identity and access management (IAM) system can facilitate a review by providing administrators with the ability to instantly view and change access rights.